littleroot/blog/_pages/format-on-save-sublime.md

-The [Hooks](https://github.com/twolfson/sublime-hooks) package for Sublime Text provides a hook called `on_post_save_async_language`, which you can use to run a Sublime Text command (mind, not a binary on the computer) after a file is saved.
+The [Hooks](https://github.com/twolfson/sublime-hooks) package for Sublime Text provides a hook called `on_post_save_async_language`, which you can use to run a Sublime Text command (mind, not directly a binary on the computer) after a file is saved.

 So, for example, to run the `hindent` formatter for Haskell code, you would put this in the "Settings - Syntax Specific" file for Haskell.